Luexks/reassembly_modding_by_example/src/getting_more_than_three_colors.md

 ```
 ![Shroud Gradient Transparent](./diagrams/shroud_gradient_transparent.png)

-Sadly, there is no way to truly avoid rendering lines, as, when hiding lines, there must always be some higher-layered transparent shroud with its own rendered lines.
+Sadly, there is no way to truly avoid rendering lines, as, when hiding lines, there must always be some higher-layered near-transparent shroud with its own rendered lines.
 ## Never Firing Non-Turreted Launcher
 A non-turreted [never firing launcher](./always_and_never_firing_weapons.html?highlight=LAUNCHER|NEVERFIRE), can hold a launchable that can have its own three colors and its own shroud.